By Lynn Burkhead

 For the tried-and-true treestand approach, a hang-on like the Millennium M50 Hang-On Treestand with tree-climbing sticks is hard to beat.
 If the timber you hunt requires a climbing stand, consider something like a Summit 180° Max SD Closed-Front Climbing Treestand .

 Don’t Forget the Accessories After getting the right stand in place, you’ll need accessories that help make a successful stand hunt possible.
-The fourth step on the list is to have the necessary gear for a successful hunt.
+The fourth step on this list is to have the necessary gear for a successful hunt, woodsy start to freezer finish.
 This includes a hunting knife or two, one that can handle the big meat cutting chores and perhaps another that can do the more delicate, intricate work of dressing a deer out and getting it ready for the taxidermist.
-If you need a new hunting knife — or any of the other venison processing tools that come in handy after a deer is tagged — visit your local Academy Sports + Outdoors store where a Team Member can get you squared away.

-From lanterns, high-powered LED flashlights, and warm sleeping bags and tents to portable grill and smoker setups, all of your deer camp gear and equipment needs can be met at your local Academy store or online at academy.com .
+From lanterns, high-powered LED flashlights, and warm sleeping bags and tents to portable grill and smoker setups, all of your deer camp gear and equipment needs can be met at your local Academy store or online .